gar1t/tensorflow-workshop/src/SCRIPT.md

 - GPU host assignments
 - Use workshop GitHub project to ask questions we need to track past the workshop
+- Contributors welcome: submit one correct pull request (contribution policy to be added)

 https://github.com/gar1t/tensorflow-workshop/issues